 boccierigolf.com | $109

 CallawayKey Feature: Twenty-one tightly spaced grooves generate a ton of spin (within conforming rules, by the way), and the classic shaping by Roger Cleveland lends all the shotmaking playability one could ask for.
-The C-Grind sole reduces surface contact near the sole, making it a cinch to hit open-faced shots.
-And, wow, we love the copper finish.
+The C-Grind sole reduces surface contact near the sole for easy open-faced shots.

 Who It's For: Golfers who like to hit a variety of shots with or without open faces.